Close Menu

 Water shoes, biodegradable sunscreen, snorkeling gear, waterproof camera, and quick-dry towels.
 Many cenotes rent equipment, but personal gear ensures a better fit.
 Cenotes are exclusive to Mexico’s Yucatan Peninsula, with 7,000+ natural sinkholes available.

-What unique Mexican stuff can I only find there?
+What Special Mexican stuff can I only find there?

 Cenote swimming (Yucatan exclusive), bioluminescent plankton encounters, trajinera rides through Xochimilco’s UNESCO canals, authentic tequila from five designated regions, and Hierve el Agua – one of only two petrified waterfalls worldwide.